HPJM/react-use-ajax/README.md

 ## Usage

 The hook is configured with an options object.
-This is an extension of the default `axios` request config with some optional success / error handlers.
+This is an extension of the default `axios` request config with extra options.
 See the reference below.

-The hook returns a tuple comprising a function, and an object with some useful properties.
+The hook returns a tuple comprising a function, and an object with some useful properties and metadata.
 The function makes the actual request, and takes an optional `override` argument.
 The argument can be an object, which is merged in with the initial config, or a function, which is passed the initial config as an argument.
 The return value of the override function is by default merged in with the initial config.
 If you do not wish either form to be merged with the initial config, pass `false` as the second argument to the function.

 ```jsx
 import { useAjax } from "react-use-ajax";